get-convex/crons/README.md

 │   │   ├── convex.config.ts  Name your component here and use other components
 │   │   ├── index.ts    Define functions here and in new files in this directory │   │   └── schema.ts   schema specific to this component
-│   └── client.ts       "Fat" client code goes here.
+│   ├── client.ts       "Fat" client code goes here.
+│   └── frontend/       Code intended to be used on the frontend goes here.
+│       │               Your are free to delete this if this component │       │               does not provide code.
+│       └── index.ts
 ├── example/            example Convex app that uses this component │   │                   Run 'npx convex dev' from here during development.
 │   ├── package.json.ts Thick client code goes here.